How Often Should Car Maintenance Be Performed?

 Typically, drivers will be told that oil changes should be done every 3,000 to 6,000 miles.
 Your owner’s manual will also detail how often other items in your vehicle should be serviced.
 Without proper maintenance, the safety of the vehicle can be compromised.

 At Hare Wynn, we help injury victims who have been harmed in crashes caused by failure to maintain.
-If you need legal representation, our team is here to help.
+If you need legal representation, our team of injury attorneys is here to help.
 Call us today.